high value home uk

 • Personal possessions outside the home

-• Landlords: Must have landlord building insurance to protect the property’s structure.
-Contents insurance only if the property is furnished
+• Landlords: Landlord insurance for the rented property structure.
+Contents insurance if furnished

-• Tenants: Only need contents insurance for their own belongings
+• Tenants: Contents insurance for their own possessions in the rented property

-• Buildings insurance may not cover damage caused if a property is left unoccupied beyond the policy limit (often 30 days).
+• Buildings insurance often excludes damage caused if a property is unoccupied beyond the policy limit (usually 45 consecutive days)

 How to calculate your home's rebuild cost

-1. Check your property’s details: Look at your deeds or mortgage documents for information about your home’s size and construction.
+1. Check your property details: Deeds or mortgage documents list your home's size and construction

-2. Use a rebuild cost calculator: Many insurers and industry bodies offer free online calculators.
+2. Use a rebuild cost calculator: Free online tools from insurers and industry bodies

-3. Consider professional advice: For unusual or listed properties, a surveyor can provide an accurate estimate.
+3. Get professional advice: For unusual or listed properties, use a surveyor

 • Use a rebuild cost calculator (e.g. BCIS)

-• Or ask a chartered surveyor, especially if your property is non-standard
+• Or ask a chartered surveyor for non-standard properties

-Remember, buildings insurance is based on rebuild cost, which is usually lower than your home's market value.
-This distinction is crucial when calculating cover.
+Buildings insurance is based on rebuild costs, which is usually lower than market value.

 • Wear and tear or gradual deterioration